 My first goal as a teacher of literature is to show students that the modes of interpretation and critical reading we develop together are not limited to the study of literature.
 Interpretation and critical reading help us to recognize and reflect on the particular cultural narratives that shape our experience of the world.

-With these factors in mind, I design exercises and discussions that require students to reflect both on patterns of cultural narratives that persist and develop across disciplines, as well as require them to think about the cultural and historically specific moments that shaped these narratives.
-In an interdisciplinary course that read medieval texts beside the contemporary, for example, reading Augustine’s Confessions alongside pamphlets distributed by contemporary American 12-step programs, led to an animated conversation about the language of habit and addiction across medieval and contemporary cultures.
-Students even pointed out the ways that “literary” form played a critical role in non-literary texts.
-Students discussed the ways that the 12-step pamphlets used literary devices, such as metaphorical language of “falling” and “turning,” to construct a narrative of recovering from addiction as a kind of conversion narrative.
+In my classes, readings thus move between the literary and the “non-literary” with texts ranging from Plato’s Symposium to the Letters of Heloise and Abelard to Toni Morrison’s Beloved (see “Tainted Love” syllabus).
+In moving across genres and disciplines, students learn to recognize the ways literature and literary form participates in the construction of cultural narratives.
+In an interdisciplinary course that read medieval texts alongside the contemporary, for example, reading Augustine’s Confessions together with pamphlets distributed by American 12-step programs led to an animated conversation about the language of habit and addiction across medieval and contemporary cultures.
+Students even pointed to the ways that literary form played a critical role in non-literary texts.
+They discussed how 12-step pamphlets used literary devices, such as metaphorical language of “falling” and “turning,” to construct a narrative of recovering from addiction as a conversion narrative.

 I have designed and taught a range of classes for majors and non-majors, from introductory courses for freshman to specialized seminars, and from literature surveys to critical and creative writing workshops.
+I am adept at working with diverse student populations including first generation and ESL students—experience I have cultivated as an academic writing tutor and ESL instructor.
 My student and peer evaluations have praised my combination of enthusiasm and rigor.
 For examples of what peers and students have said about my teaching see my course evaluations page.